AmitRockBear/Advanced_Topics_In_Programming_hw1/README.md

 ## Input and Output File Format

-According to Assignment 3's instructions
+According to Assignment 3's instructions.
+In case the program reaches timeout, the letter `T` will represent it in the output file.

 ## Example inputs and output